Active case

 Our experience includes representing individuals who have been exposed to toxic substances, such as:

-- Contaminated water: Motley Rice lawyers represent those impacted by contaminated water at Camp Lejeune military base, including veterans, their families, those who worked on the base and community members who live in contaminated areas outside the base.
+• Contaminated water: Motley Rice lawyers represent those impacted by contaminated water at Camp Lejeune military base.
+These individuals include their families, those who worked on the base, and community members who live in contaminated areas outside the base.

-- Lead: Our firm represents individuals harmed by lead as well as cities, counties, and states, like the 10 California cities and counties that alleged three lead pigment companies created a public nuisance by exposing residents to toxic lead paint.
+• Lead: Our firm represents individuals harmed by lead as well as cities, counties and states, including 10 California cities and counties that alleged three lead pigment companies created a public nuisance by exposing residents to toxic lead paint.

-- PFAS: Motley Rice represents individuals and communities impacted by exposure to “forever chemicals.”
-We currently represent the country’s largest fire fighter union (IAFF) in their lawsuit that seeks to remove PFAS from fire fighting gear.
-We represent many water service providers that seek to remove PFAS from their systems and drinking water in federal multidistrict litigation.
-We also represent fire fighters made sick by firefighting foam (AFFF) in the same MDL.
+• PFAS: Motley Rice represents individuals and communities impacted by exposure to “forever chemicals.”
+We currently represent the country’s largest firefighter union (IAFF) in its lawsuit that seeks to remove PFAS from firefighting gear.
+In federal multidistrict litigation, we represent many water service providers that seek to remove PFAS from their systems and drinking water.
+In the same MDL, we also represent firefighters made sick by firefighting foam (AFFF).

 Key takeaways